Login

 Tibetan People

 Tibet is a provincial-level ethnic autonomous place with Tibetans as the main body, and the ethnic population of the autonomous region accounts for more than 95% of the total population of the region.
-In addition, there are Han, Monba, Loba, Hui, Mongol, Naxi, and other ethnic groups, as well as sherpas people.
+In addition, there are Han, Monba, Loba, Hui, Mongol, Naxi, and other ethnic groups, as well as Sherpas people.
 There are more than 30 ethnic components.

 Tibetans are hard-working and brave people with a long history.
 According to Tibetan and Chinese historical records, the Tibetan plateau has been inhabited by humans for a long time.
-In recent years, a large number of archaeological excavations have proved that human life has existed in the vast area of Tibet about 12,000 to 4,5,000 years ago.
+In recent years, a large number of archaeological excavations have proved that human life existed in the vast area of Tibet about 12,000 to 4,5,000 years ago.

 The human beings and their ancient culture in Tibet belong to the same origin as the ancient culture excavated in the middle reaches of the Yellow River.
 The ancestors of today’s Tibetans are indigenous peoples living on the Tibetan plateau.
 However, it was not formed by a single tribe, but in the long-term development process, the local indigenous residents of the Tibetan plateau integrated with Qiang, and other ethnic groups and developed into today’s Tibetans.